Is a Man's Skin Really Different?

 Treating a Man’s Skin

 The health of a man’s skin is, of course, just as important as that of a woman.
 But while treatment for a man sometimes differs from a woman, remember that the same amount of care must be taken regardless of the sex of the client.
 Even if the man appears to have tough, resilient skin, he may still have internal issues or surround himself in environments that sensitize him.
-In every instance, use the consultation card to familiarize yourself with the client, and never assume that a man needs any less gentle care than a woman.
+In every instance, use the consultation card and face mapping to familiarize yourself with the client, and never assume that a man needs any less gentle care than a woman.